 Telangana chief minister leads protest against Centre’s refusal to procure parboiled rice

-K Chandrashekar Rao issued a 24-hour-deadline to the Union government to draw up a nationwide paddy procurement policy.
+K Chandrashekar Rao issued a 24-hour deadline to the Union government to draw up a nationwide paddy procurement policy.

 Telangana Chief Minister K Chandrashekar Rao on Monday intensified his protest against the Centre for refusing to procure paddy from his government for the current rabi season, The Indian Express reported.
 During the rabi season, crops are sown around mid-November and harvesting begins around April.